yahoo/validatar/README.md

 0.5.4   | Added a flag ```--report-on-failure-only``` to only generate reports if there were failures in tests (including warnOnly) or queries
-0.5.5   | Shaded ```org.objectweb.asm``` to not clash with asm in Hadoop environments 0.5.6   | Fixed a bug with pretty-printing results with nulls
+0.5.5   | Shaded ```org.objectweb.asm``` to not clash with asm in Hadoop environments 0.5.6   | Fixed a bug with pretty-printing results with nulls 0.6.0   | Better reporting (show data with only the assertion columns with the assertion result column, columns now in sorted order).
+Can now write multiple reports per invocation (specify more than one report formatter using --report-format)

 ## Members